 You will be able to click a category that you have already created or created a new category.

 If you would like to add your new post to a category that you have already created simply click on the box next to the category you desire.
 This will place the content in the specific category that you have chosen making it easier for your readers to find.

 If no category fits your content, click Add New Category.

 Type in the name you wish for the category in the box provided.

-Click add new category link when you are done.
+Click the Add New Category link when you are done.
 The category will automatically be selected for this post.
-Check and see if there is a checkmark in the box next to the new category.
-If there is not, click on the box next to your new category and a checkmark will show that it has been selected.
+Check and see if there is a check mark in the box next to the new category.
+If there is not, click on the box next to your new category and a check mark will show that it has been selected.

-Providing high-quality content that is easily found will help you build a loyal following.
+Providing high-quality content that is easy to be found by your readers will help you to build a loyal following.

 WordPress makes it easy to find relevant content for your readers by offering Parent Categories and Child Categories.

 A Parent Category is the main topic.
 Think of it as a filing drawer that is dedicated for bills.
 In that drawer, you have folders for all of the different companies that you pay bills to.
 If you need to find the electric bill, you open the filing drawer and pull out the folder dedicated for the electric.

 WordPress lets you break down your Parent Categories into smaller (folders) Child Categories to make it even easier for your readers to find relevant content that they are searching for.